Educators and Parents! Check out this great session about Cyber Safety!

 Last week, Let's Read Georgia Literacy Coach Ronette Burnett visited Glanton Elementary to read aloud in first and second grade classrooms.
 First grade classes enjoyed the book, The Man Who Didn't Like Animals.
 The main character does not like animals until one fateful when day a cat shows up on his doorstep.
 One by one, the man welcomes new animals until the end of the story when we realize that this man is actually Old McDonald in the famous children's song!
 We used this text to learn the words "tidy" and "cranky," and then students wrote about a time they didn't like something and then changed their mind like the man in our story.
 We had great writing from students who didn't like green beans, avocados, or baseball at first but later changed their minds.
 Please enjoy the pictured compound -complex sentence featuring beautiful letter formation from one of our first grade friends who changed her mind about baby dolls.
 So many GA ELA standards coming together in this classroom!

-4 days ago, Ronette Burnette
+5 months ago, Ronette Burnette

 LRG Coach Reading